decidim/decidim/docs/getting_started.md

 ## Configuration & setup

 Decidim comes pre-configured with some safe defaults, but can be changed through the `config/initializers/decidim.rb` file in your app.
 Check the comments there or read the comments in [the source file](https://github.com/decidim/decidim/blob/master/decidim-core/lib/decidim/core.rb) (the part with the `config_accessor` calls) for more up-to-date info.

+If you want to run the automatic rake task to delete data portability files, write in `crontab -e` `0 0 * * * cd /Users/you/projects/myrailsapp && /usr/local/bin/rake RAILS_ENV=production decidim:delete_data_portability_files`

 We also have other guides on how to configure some extra components: